ocastastudios/docker-nginx-hhvm-for-wp-template/README.md

 1. [Download this repository as a zip](https://github.com/ocastastudios/docker-nginx-hhvm-for-wp-template/archive/master.zip)

-2. In this README.md file, replace `yourprojectfoldername` in the "Start the app" section, step 2 with the name of you project folder / repository name (they should match)
+2. In this README.md file, replace `yourprojectfoldername` in the "Start the app" section, step 2 with the name of you project folder / repository name (they should match).
+Remove all non alphanumeric characters from the name.

 3. Add your theme and or custom plugins in folders in the root of this project

-4. Uncomment and modify any lines in the `docker-compose.yml` and `Dockerfile` files to add your themes and plugins
+4. To add your themes and/or plugins uncomment and modify the relevant lines in the `docker-compose.yml` and `Dockerfile` files.
+Don't change anything else unless you are aware of what you're doing.

 5. Add any composer repos you want into the `composer/composer.json.local` file, and any dependencies - This is the best way to install Wordpress plugins.
 The [default Bedrock composer.json](https://github.com/roots/bedrock/blob/master/composer.json) file might bring inspiration, or you might want to add your own private internal composer repo...